PoCInnovation/Workshops/software/7.Expo/README.md

 }
 ```

-Your goal in this task will be to edit this code to add a new `List` component.
+Your goal in this task will be to edit this code to display a new `List` component.
 To do so, you will have an Array of objects:

 ```jsx
 function List() {